 In 2019, I got engaged.
 Back then I wrote a post about what to do once you’re engaged and photography wasn’t really something that came to mind.
 We have some photos from the day we got engaged but never thought much about getting some professional engagement photos done.

-Now that we are moving from Malta, that has changed.
-Malta will always be the country where we got engaged and I would love to have some proper photos to look back at.
+But as we decided to move from Malta, that changed.
+Malta will always be the country where we got engaged and I wanted to have some proper photos to look back at.
 So when our friend offered to do a shoot with us, I got really excited.
 And after researching some locations and inspiration, I wanted to share my findings.

 An obvious favourite.
 Valletta is Malta’s beautiful capital that just happens to be my favourite on the island (and where I got engaged).
 The city is full of grand architecture and narrow streets that would make a great backdrop.

 2. Upper Barrakka Gardens

-This Valletta garden is filled with beautiful flowers, grands arches and a panoramic view of the Grand Harbour.
+This Valletta garden is filled with beautiful flowers, grand arches and a panoramic view of the Grand Harbour.
 Get engagement photos overlooking the Three Cities or with colourful florals in the background.
 Aim for the daytime bliss or evening sunset to get the best light.

 Bridge Bar in Valletta is another great spot to check out for your engagement or wedding photos in Malta.
-The bar itself is a lively place with live jazz at night, but in the daytime you can take advantage of the long set of stairs and romantic bridge.
+The bar itself is a lively place with live jazz at night, but in the daytime, you can take advantage of the long set of stairs and the romantic bridge.